colorizer/quasiengineer/content/about/_index.md

 >***Quasi Engineer***\
 >A four dimensional entity that _asymptotically_ approaches the _Engineer Subspace_.

-Hi, I'm Jebin and this is my 'everything-in-one-bin' kinda blog.
-I am a graduate student in Indian Institute of Technology, Chennai.
-I'm interested in Mechanical Design and Multi-domain Optimisation of Mechanical Systems.
-My other interests include Linux, Open source and writing poems :)
+Hi, I'm Jebin and this is my '*everything-in-one-bin*' kind of blog.
+I am a postgraduate student in Indian Institute of Technology Madras.
+I'm interested in Design and Optimisation of Mechanical Systems.
+My other interests include Linux, Open Source and writing poems :)